ashah2012/ashah2012.github.io/_posts/2020-07-14-visiting-old-towns.markdown

 ## Some deep restrospection

 With all said about the product, let me walk you through my journey.
 Apart from being just a "developer", I got a chance to work with the different stakeholders to understand their concerns, I designed public APIs to integrate with other tools, quick prototyping, and countless demos.
 I also got a chance to improve my functional testing skills.
 In Agile based development, if something does not feel right then I would say trust your instincts.
-There is almost no wrong or right, just a dance between better and the best.
+There is almost *no wrong or right*, just a dance between better and the best.
 We achieved the best with continuous improvement.
 This project transformed me from just a backend Java developer to something more.
 It defined me who I am today and what my client thinks of me.

 ## What now?